Arash-ra03/Emotion-Recognition-Using-DistilBERT/README.md

 *File:* `FineTuned_DistilBERT_MLP_Classification.ipynb`
 *Purpose:* Utilize the output vectors from the fine-tuned DistilBERT model as input to an MLP classifier.
 This notebook includes a hyperparameter search to optimize performance and adjust thresholds for each emotion label.

-### How to Run the Notebooks

-- Open the notebooks using Jupyter Notebook or JupyterLab.
-- Execute the cells in order to reproduce the experiments.

 ## Inference